-$(Nrest){regular}$: The difference between the nitrogen loss from regular emission housing based on the change in N/P ratio and the calculated emissions with emission factors for NH_3 and for other N compounds such as N_2O , NO and N_2 .

-(Nloss calculated from change in N/P-ration){regular}: Amount of nitrogen lost based in difference in N/P ratio of NH3 based on the emission factor of regular emission housing.
+Where: (Nrest) {low} : The difference between the nitrogen loss from low emission housing based on the change in N/P ratio and the calculated emissions with emission factors for NH_3 and for other N compounds such as N_2O , NO and N_2 .
+(Nloss calculated from change in N/P-ration) {low} : Amount of nitrogen lost based in difference in N/P ratio (NH 3 calculated with emission factor) {low} : Amount of N lost in the form of NH_3 based on the emission factor of low emission housing.

-(NH ${\!3}$ calculated with emission factor) ${\!\!\!\text{regular}}$: Amount of N lost in the form of N_2O , NO and N_2 based on the emission factor, which is a standard percentage from the N $\stackrel{\cdot \cdot \cdot}{\cdot \cdot}$ excretion.

-(Nother calculated with emission factor) : Amount of N lost in the form emission housing

-$(NH_3 low emission housing) = (NH_3 calculated with emission factor)low + (Nrest)low - (Nrest)regular (5.6)$ emission housing based on the emission factor of low emission housing

-(NH3 low emission housing) : Amount of NH3 lost from low

-(NH3 calculated with emission factor)low: Amount of NH3 lost from low low emission housing based on the change in N/P ratio and the calculated emissions with emission factors for NH $3$ and for other N compounds such as N $2$ O, NO and N $2$.

-(Nrest)low : The difference between the nitrogen loss from

-(Nrest)regular : The difference between the nitrogen loss from regular emission housing based on the change in N/P ratio and the calculated emissions with emission factors for NH_3 and for other N compounds such as N_2O_1 NO and N_2 .
+(Nother calculated with emission factor) : Amount of N lost in the form of N_2O , NO and N_2 based on the emission factor, which is a standard percentage from the N excretion. om change in N/P-ration) {regular} - [(NH 3 tor) {regular} + (Nother calculated with) Where: (Nrest) {regular} : The difference between the nitrogen loss from regular emission housing based on the change in N/P ratio and the calculated emissions with emission factors for NH 3 and for other N compounds such as N 2 O, NO and N 2 .
+(Nloss calculated from change in N/P-ration) {regular} : Amount of nitrogen lost based in difference in N/P ratio (NH 3 calculated with emission factor) {regular} : Amount of N lost in the form of NH 3 based on the emission factor of regular emission housing.
+(Nother calculated with emission factor) : Amount of N lost in the form of N_2O , NO and N_2 based on the emission factor, which is a standard percentage from the N excretion. $(NH_3 \text{ low emission housing}) = (NH_3 \text{ calculated with emission factor}) \text{low} + (Nrest) \text{low} - (Nrest) \text{regular}$ (5.6) Where: (NH 3 low emission housing)) : Amount of NH 3 lost from low emission housing (NH 3 calculated with emission factor)low : Amount of NH3 lost from low emission housing based on the emission factor of low emission housing (Nrest)low : The difference between the nitrogen loss from low emission housing based on the change in N/P ratio and the calculated emissions with emission factors for NH_3 and for other N (Nrest)regular : compounds such as N 2 O, NO and N 2 .
+The difference between the nitrogen loss from regular emission housing based on the change in N/P ratio and the calculated emissions with emission factors for NH 3 and for other N compounds such as N 2 O, NO and N 2 .